jhpyle/docassemble/_docs/config.md

 If this directive is not set, **docassemble** will redirect to a page showing a [list of available interviews] determined by the [`dispatch`] directive.
-However, if the [`dispatch`] directive is not defined, users will be directed to the demonstration interview, `docassemble.base:data/questions/default-interview.yml`.
+However, if the [`dispatch`] directive is not defined, users will be directed to a placeholder interview, `docassemble.base:data/questions/default-interview.yml`.

 ## <a name="log format"></a>Log format